jordansbenjamin/jordansbenjamin/README.md

 ## 📡 Connect with me

-I love connecting and learning from other like-minded individuals or communities' experiences, whether they are related or random chats about life, I'm more than happy to meet you all.
+I love connecting and learning from others' experiences, whether they are coding-related or random chats about life, I'm more than happy to meet you all.
 So reach out! ✌🏽

 📫 For a formal approach: **jordansbenjamin@gmail.com**